scorpiosixnine/smalls/README.md

+## FAQ

+**Does this work with CBBE/UNP/SomeOtherBody?**

+Yes, it should work with all of them

+**Does this work with my favourite underwear?**

+Yes, it should work with all underwear

+**I've installed it, why is nothing happening?**

+The mod itself doesn't contain any underwear, so you also need to install some mods that add them.
+Then you need to configure Smalls to use the underwear from the other mod.
+If this is all too complicated, you might want to try [Equippable Underwear for NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/45277), which works in a similar way, but comes with some underwear included.
 ## Credits

-I came up with approach after getting into a mess with [Equipable Underwear For Everyone](https://www.nexusmods.com/skyrimspecialedition/mods/17183).
+I came up with this mod (and the "Just-In-Time Underwear" approach, after getting into a mess with [Equipable Underwear For Everyone](https://www.nexusmods.com/skyrimspecialedition/mods/17183).

 I later discovered [Underpants](https://www.loverslab.com/files/file/1878-underpants/), which works the same way.
 I wasn't sure whether it was ported to SE yet, and in any case I wanted to learn how to mod, so I decided to make my own.
 Whilst I didn't copy any of the Underpants code, taking a look at how it worked was invaluable.
 So props to [periselene](https://www.loverslab.com/profile/786664-periselene/) for making the source available.

+Some of the changes in Version 2 were inspired by [Equippable Underwear for NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/45277).
+The approach of using SPID is better than the way I was doing things before.
+Again, thanks to [wSkeever](https://www.nexusmods.com/skyrimspecialedition/users/7064860) for including the script source in that mod.

 Thanks also to [CBBE](https://www.nexusmods.com/skyrimspecialedition/mods/198), [Tempered Skins For Males](https://www.nexusmods.com/skyrimspecialedition/mods/7902), SOS, etc, for making this mod necessary in the first place.